 Spot factoring is an option that requires no long-term contract between the client and the factoring company, meaning factoring is done on a case-by-case basis.
-Non-recourse and recourse factoring require all invoices go to the factoring company, but spot factoring enables the company to pick and choose which invoices to factor and which to leave alone.
+Non-recourse and recourse require all invoices to go to the factoring company.
+Spot factoring enables the company to pick and choose which invoices to factor and which to leave alone.

 Why Should I Factor My Business’ Invoices?

 Factoring business invoices can help many medium and small businesses fix or prevent cash flow problems.
-While long credit terms may be attractive to customers, sometimes waiting for cash from accounts receivable for an upwards of 30 days is not doable.
-Expenses like payroll must be paid no matter what!
+While long credit terms may be attractive to customers, sometimes waiting for cash from accounts receivable for upwards of 30 days is not doable.
+You must pay expenses like payroll no matter what!

 Many industries, such as staffing and construction, turn to accounts receivable factoring to improve their business cash flow.
 With accounts receivable factoring, a factoring company buys the unpaid invoices from the business and advances immediate cashless a small fee.